zer0cache/matic-docs/docs/validate/validate/run-validator-ansible.md

 ### Add password.txt

-Add the Bor keystore file password in the `~/.bor/password.txt` file.
+Make sure to create a `password.txt` file then add the Bor keystore file password right in the `~/.bor/password.txt` file.

 ### Add your Ethereum address

-Open for editing `/etc/matic/metadata`.
+Open for editing `vi /etc/matic/metadata`.

 In `metadata`, add your Ethereum address.
 Example: `VALIDATOR_ADDRESS=0xca67a8D767e45056DC92384b488E9Af654d78DE2`.